SYLLABI

 History of Science: Scientific Revolutions

-This course investigates the origins of science as a way of knowing and asks how this body of knowledge gained widespread cultural authority.
+What is science, anyway?
+Is it a kind of knowledge?
+A methodology?
+A set of beliefs?
+Between roughly 1450 and 1750, however, a new philosophy and methodology for interrogating the natural world developed in western Europe.
+This course investigates the origins of science as a way of knowing and asks how this body of knowledge gained widespread cultural authority in the period between roughly 1450 and 1750.
 Though it features big names like Andreas Vesalius, Galileo Galilei, and Isaac Newton, it also centers scientists working in artisanal workshops or household kitchens.
-And though we’ll remain focused on “Western” science as it developed in Europe, we’ll see that this body of knowledge emerged through interactions with goods, ideas, and peoples from across the wider world.
+And though the course remains focused on “Western” science as it developed in Europe, the course demonstrates that this body of knowledge emerged through interactions with goods, ideas, and peoples from across the wider world.

 Technologies of History from Cuneiform to Coding

-Now taught at TCU, “Technologies of History” asks how the ways that humans communicate—via inscription, graffito, letter, or Tweet—have the power to affect society and make history.
+This digital humanities course was first developed in 2021 with a David A. Gardner ‘69 Magic Grant from the Humanities Council at Princeton University.
+You can view the Spring 2021 course website to read Princeton students’ work.
+Now taught at TCU, “Technologies of History” asks how the ways that humans communicate — via inscription, graffito, letter, or Tweet — have the power to affect society and make history.
 We explore the history of communications technologies from the invention of writing to the printing press to social media, and each week, we pair these topics with analysis of a cutting-edge digital archive or project.
 Students then learn how to use the “digital tools” reflected in these projects, building the skills necessary to produce their own works of digital historical scholarship.